nanopoteto/pytorch-semseg/README.md

 ## Requirement
 1. PyTorch 0.2.0
-2. TensorBoard for PyTorch.
-[Here](https://github.com/lanpa/tensorboard-pytorch)  to install
+2. tensorboardX for PyTorch.
+[Here](https://github.com/lanpa/tensorboardX-pytorch)  to install
 3. Some other libraries (find what you miss when running the code :-P)

 ## Preparation